FarronF/limerick-council-meetings/meetings/2019/09/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council - 8th July 2019.md

 objectives, national transport policies, existing plans and strategies in the

-region and existing transport assets.---
+region and existing transport assets.
+---
 20

 Progress to date has included the collation of data in relation to land use